Hong Kong

 Snakes are common in the nationside, and some are quite large.
 Most will move out of your way, but small bright green ones are poisonous and stay still.
 Avoid them.

 While it's generally very safe to hike and the nationside can provide shelter to illegal immigrants and a few cases of robbery have been known.
-However and the police do patrol hiking routes and most major paths do offer the security of fellow hikers.
+However the police do patrol hiking routes and most major paths do offer the security of fellow hikers.

 Natural disasters